huggingface/blog/1_58_llm_extreme_quantization.md

 ## Finetuning in 1.58bit

-When we began finetuning from Llama3 8B weights instead of pretraining starting from random weights, the model performed slightly better but not as well as we expected.
+When we began finetuning from the pre-trained Llama3 8B weights, the model performed slightly better but not as well as we expected.

 > **Note:** All our experiments were conducted using [Nanotron](https://github.com/huggingface/nanotron).
 If you're interested in trying pretraining or fine-tuning, you can check out this [PR](https://github.com/huggingface/nanotron/pull/180).